BushLife - Backpack Gear Load Out

 Snacks or Short Trips

-Between snacks and quality MREs, it is easy to pull off a day or two in a justly light manner, even without refrigeration.
+Between snacks and quality MREs, it is easy to pull off a day or three in a justly light manner, even without refrigeration.

 Food and Survival

 For the record, food is NOT an immediate survival priority!
-You can go anywhere from 1 – 3 months without food!
+The human body can go anywhere from 1 – 3 months without food!
 It does, however, help immensely with mental well-being, general comfort, and stamina.
 The big one here is thermal regulation.
 Being fed will help you stay warm and give you the energy to keep moving forward in those colder months.

 Knowing that there is an emergency food pouch in your wilderness survival pack is peace of mind.
 It is a cheap insurance policy.
 If kids are involved in your life, I do not see this as optional.

-There are a few other items to add, the big one being a long-handle spoon.
+There are a few other survival supplies to add, the big one being a long-handle spoon.
 MREs are consumed straight out of the bag.
 The long handle keeps your hands clean.

 We also include an Opinel fillet knife dedicated to food preparation.
 In a survival situation, we can procure fish and will want to preserve every ounce.